Framingham station: Other Framingham stations

-Besides the main depot at the South Framingham junction, Framingham has been served by a number of stations inside or just outside its borders.
-The Agricultural branch included three of these stations.
+Besides the main depot at the South Framingham junction, six other stations have been located in Framingham.
+The Agricultural Branch included three of these stations.
 One, variously known as Montwait, Mt.
 Wayte, and Lakeview, was located just north of Mt.
 Wayte Avenue at the north end of Farm Pond.
 The station served the Montwait neighborhood as well as the Montwait Camp Ground, a worship camp used by Methodist, Chautaqua, and later Pentecostal groups from the 1870s to the 1910s.
 Montwait station was closed in 1928.
 The Framingham Centre station – at times known simply as Framingham – located at Maynard Street adjacent to Route 9.
 It was opened in 1849 when the branch to Framingham Center was completed.
 A new station was built in 1855 when the branch was realigned and extended.
 It also served the Framingham & Lowell after that line opened in 1871.
+The station was rebuilt in 1883.
 A freight house and coal shed were located nearby to the north.
 Fayville station was located just over the Southborough border in the Fayville village and also served the western reaches of Framingham.
 The station was placed at Central Street between Route 9 and Route 30 at or after the 1855 opening of the line.
 Passenger service on the branch ended in 1937; none of the buildings remain.

 The Framingham & Lowell shared the South Framingham and Framingham Centre stations after its 1871 opening.
 An additional station, variously known as North Framingham and Nobscot, was located between Water Street and Edgell road, near the modern Nobscot Shopping Center.
 The station closed with the end of passenger service in the 1930s and was later destroyed.
 The former Nobscot post office and library building, which also served as a railroad ticket sales office, has been restored near its original site.

 The Saxonville branch – the only line in Framingham not connected to South Framingham – opened from Natick to Saxonville in July 1846.
 Two stations on the branch line were in Framingham.
 Cochituate station was at Commonwealth Road (Route 30) on Framingham's eastern border with Natick.
 The terminus station at Saxonville was a "typical B&A granite station" located off Concord Street north of School Street (Route 126).
 The lightly-used line never saw more than three daily round trips; in 1936, passenger service was discontinued.
 A "bus" – in reality, a car driven by the Saxonville station agent – ran to Natick station until 1943.
-Neither station is extant, but the Saxonville roof may have been reused on a nearby carriage house which still stands.

-No stations other than the South Framingham hub were located on the Boston & Albany mainline within Framingham.
-The stations in Ashland (still-extant downtown station closed in 1960; nearby park-and-ride station opened in 2002) and West Natick (opened 1982) serve some peripheral sections of Framingham.
+Neither station is extant; despite local rumors, a building in the Saxonville Historic District on Elm Street is unlikely to be the former Saxonville station.